carla-simulator/scenario_runner/README.md

 ScenarioRunner for CARLA
 ========================
 This repository contains traffic scenario definition and an execution engine for CARLA.
-It also allows for the execution of a simulation of the carla challenge.
+It also allows  the execution of a simulation of the carla challenge.
-You can add your agent here
+You can use this system to prepare your agent for the CARLA challenge.

 Disclaimer
 ----------